Skip to content

 Maintain room cool and dark: It's best to slumber in a room that ranges between 60-67 degrees Fahrenheit (15-19 degrees Celsius).
 Blackout curtains can be used to curtain the light out for a dark, creating a sleep-friendly atmosphere.

-Comfort comes first, so invest in a good Mattress and Pillow.
+Invest in Comfort: For good sleep, you need a comfortable bed consisting of a good mattress, pillows and other bedding.
 Quality mattresses and pillows can alleviate discomfort and enhance slumber quality.
 Popular materials that hold your body for adequate support include memory foam, gel, and latex.

 3. Nutrition and Hydration Before Bed

-Establish a Pre-Sleep Relaxation Activity: Engage in sleep-inducing activities like reading and meditation.
+Relax Before Bed: To fall asleep fast and get better sleep, make a habit of engaging in sleep-inducing activities.
+You can read, meditate or listen to calming soft music.
 These activities will release all the tensed-up energy and create an environment where they can get quality slumber.

 Orthopedic Mattress